-INDOT holds Annual Regional Planning Coordination meetings with our district, MPO, RPO economic development representatives, appointed local officials, business leaders and other key stakeholders.
+INDOT holds Annual Regional Planning Coordination meetings with districts, MPOs, RPOs, economic development representatives, appointed local officials, business leaders and other key stakeholders.
 While not open to the public, meeting minutes can be recorded and shared, along with survey tools, in order to inform and gather input from the public.